DeepikaReddy0717/Employee_Onboarding_System/README.md

 ## 🙏 Acknowledgements

-This project was developed as part of the **23CS05EF - Python Full Stack Development with Django (Learnathon)**.
+This project was developed collaboratively as part of the **23CS05EF - Python Full Stack Development with Django **.

-Special thanks to:
+We would like to thank:

+- 💻 Our amazing **team members** for their dedication, teamwork, and contributions across all modules
+- 📚 Various **online communities, tutorials, and documentation** that provided guidance throughout the development
-- The course mentors and instructors for guidance and support
+- 👨‍🏫 The course instructors and mentors for their constant support and encouragement
-- Django and Python communities for open-source documentation
-- GitHub for providing the platform to showcase this project
+- 🌐 Open-source tools and frameworks that made this project possible

 ## 📌 How to Run the Project Locally